gfilicetti/video-encoding-on-google/docs/04_deploy_media_cdn.md

 These steps can be found in more detail in [Set up a Media CDN Service](https://cloud.google.com/media-cdn/docs/quickstart), but the following instructions simplify those steps for our deployment.

-## Before you begin

-Make sure that you have the following:

--  [Access to Media CDN](https://cloud.google.com/media-cdn/docs/overview#request-access) for your current project.
--  The [Identity and Access Management (IAM) permissions](https://cloud.google.com/media-cdn/docs/configuration#permissions) required to create Media CDN resources.
-If you are deploying as Project Owner, you won't need additional permissions.

 ## Enable the required services

 To configure and deploy Media CDN services, you need to enable both the [Network Services API](https://cloud.google.com/service-infrastructure/docs/service-networking/getting-started) and the [Certificate Manager API](https://cloud.google.com/certificate-manager/docs/reference/certificate-manager/rest) for your project.